-The SMM can support up to 10 capacitance sensors (10HS or EC5).
+The SMM can support up to 10 capacitance sensors.
 With a soil water characteristic curve, the SMM can be programmed to simultaneously measure soil water content and soil water potential.
 Or, up to 10 channels can measure soil water potential.
 The SMM is a fully self-contained unit requiring power input from a 22W solar panel (field applications) or 24V power supply (laboratory applications).
 Communication is via a USB port or wireless connectivity.
 The SMM is IP-65 rated and has a Windows and Mac compatible GUI for complete logging solutions including look-up tables, scripts and sensor calibration capabilities.

 |Analogue Channels||10 single ended|

 |Communications||USB, Wireless Radio Frequency 2.4 GHz|

 |Data Storage||MicroSD Card, SDHC & SDXC Compatible (FAT32 format)|